-1. NAME OF RECIPIENT: 2.
-POSITION OF RECIPIEN VT: 3.
-NAME AND POSITION O OF PERSON COMPLETING FORM (if different from recipient): Name: Position: 4.
-DONOR GOVERNMENT for each government or organ OR INTERNATIONAL ORGANIZATION (use a separate form anization): 5.
-NAME AND POSITION O OR TRAVEL: OF THE INDIVIDUAL WHO PRESENTED THE GIFT, AWARD, Name: Deputy Director General, National Migration Position: Service, Panama rations, or awards of more than minimal value (describe): 23-2025, "minimal value" is defined as \$480.
-Estimated value in U.S. at time of acceptance: Disposition or current lo ocation: Note: If you wish to reto ain an item of more than minimal value for official use, you must Committee with that request. enses paid for or provided directly by the foreign government or eation, regardless of value (including transportation, food, lodging, escribe): he SENAN airbase at Nicanor, Darien to the Migrant Reception Centers of San Vicente and NT office, where we had a small lunch, also courtesy of the authorities, and then back to the c. □ Travel or travel expenses for which you were reimbursed by the foreign government or international organization, regardless of value (including transportation, food, lodging, and entertainment) (describe): 7 C IRCUMSTANCES UNDER WHICH GIFTS OR TRAVEL WERE ACCEPTED (e g., that refusal of tangible gift would cause donor embarrassment or travel was consistent with interests of the S.): Migra ation authorities provided us transport and accompanied us to the reception centers to ensure our smooth arrival and security.
+- 1. NAME OF RECIPIENT:

+- 2. POSITION OF RECIPIENT:

+- 3. NAME AND POSITION OF PERSON COMPLETING FORM (if different from recipient):

+- Name: Position:

+- 4. DONOR GOVERNMENT OR INTERNATIONAL ORGANIZATION (use a separate form for each government or organization): - 5.
+NAME AND POSITION OF THE INDIVIDUAL WHO PRESENTED THE GIFT, AWARD, OR TRAVEL: Director General.
+National Name: Position: Migration Service, Panama - 6.
+WHAT WAS RECEIVED (check and complete appropriate subsection or subsections) - a.
+Tangible gifts, decorations, or awards of more than minimal value (describe): Note: For the years 2023-2025, "minimal value" is defined as \$480.

+Estimated value in U.S. at time of acceptance:

+Disposition or current location:

+Note: If you wish to retain an item of more than minimal value for official use, you must separately write to the Committee with that request.

+b.
+Travel or travel expenses paid for or provided directly by the foreign government or international organization, regardless of value (including transportation, food, lodging, and entertainment) (describe):

+A van was provided to transport us from the SENAN airbase at Nicanor.
+Darien to the Migrant Reception Centers of San Vicente and Laias Blancas. and then to the SENAFRONT office, where we had a small lunch, also courtesy of the authorities, and then back to the SENAN airbase.

+c.
+Travel or travel expenses for which you were reimbursed by the foreign government or international organization, regardless of value (including transportation, food, lodging, and entertainment) (describe):

+7. CIRCUMSTANCES UNDER WHICH GIFTS OR TRAVEL WERE ACCEPTED

+(e.g., that refusal of tangible gift would cause donor embarrassment or travel was consistent with interests of the U.S.):

+Migration authorities provided us transport and accompanied us to the reception centers to ensure our smooth arrival and security.

-8. D ATE(S) OF ACCEPTANCE (for travel, give inclusive dates travel occurred):
+8. DATE(S) OF ACCEPTANCE (for travel, give inclusive dates travel occurred):

-Signature: Willia a Muy
+Signature: ERP

-Office Address:
+Office Address: 0 u

 Date: